funkhou9/slurm-knitr-spin/README.md

     ...
 ```

-and `$ spin project/subfolder1/1-script.R intel14 00:10:00 8` is called, the project space will update to:
+and `$ spin 1.script.R ...` is called from within subfolder1, the project space will update to:

 ```
 project/